Generic selectors

 • Care Level: Moderate

-• Diet – Omnivore
+• Diet.
+Omnivore

-• Origin – South America
+• Origin.
+South America

-• Swimming Level – Bottom
+• Swimming Level.
+Bottom

-Corydoras Catfish are good companions for African Dwarf Frogs, since they both demand similar levels of care and usually measure around the same size.
+Corydoras Catfish are good companions for African Dwarf Frogs, since they both demand similar levels of care and measure around the same size.
 These catfish have slender figures that come in either black or brown colors with a maximum length up to 2.5 inches.
 Their playful attitude makes them excellent tank mates for dwarf frogs.

-It is essential to provide plenty of places where they can hide away when needed – these fish enjoy taking refuge by burrowing into the substrate as well as finding snug spots elsewhere in their habitat.
+It is essential to provide plenty of places where they can hide away when needed.
+These fish enjoy taking refuge by burrowing into the substrate as well as finding snug spots elsewhere in their habitat.

 3. Kuhli Loach